smoogly/tasklauncher/README.md

 exec(work(cmd("eslint"), cmd("jest")))
 ```

-Linting and testing are independent tasks and can be run in parallel.
+Linting and testing are independent tasks, and can be run in parallel.
 The workflow is complete when both tasks are complete.